-The dual purpose chicken is meant to produce both egg and meat.
+The dual-purpose chicken is meant to produce both egg and meat.

 Adult male chicken is called

-Adult female chicken is called Hen
+An adult female chicken is called a Hen

 A castrated male cock is called Capon

-Those types reared for the production of hatch-able eggs are called parent stock.
+Those types reared for the production of hatchable eggs are called parent stock.

 CLASSIFICATION OF CATTLE ACCORDING TO THEIR USES

 Cattle belong to the family of Bovine.
-The cattle is referred to as hoofed animal because it has two enlarged toes.
+The cattle is referred to as a hoofed animal because it has two enlarged toes.

 A Cattle with hump is known as Zebu cattle.

-Therefore cattle can be grouped according the purpose for they are kept by the farmer.
+Therefore cattle can be grouped according to the purpose for they are kept by the farmer.
 So in the study of Agricultural Science, they are as follows

 Beef Cattle farm animals: